phoenixlcinc-alt/PLC-Website/PRD_Jacksonville_Lawn_Care_Website.md

 ## **1. Executive Summary**

 ### **Project Overview**
-Development of a modern, scalable website for a professional lawn care service targeting affluent homeowners in the Jacksonville Beaches area.
+Development of a modern, scalable website for Phoenix Lawn Care, a professional lawn care service targeting affluent homeowners in the Jacksonville area.
 The website will serve as a lead generation and conversion platform, optimized for the target demographic "Meticulous Martha" - homeowners aged 40+ who value reliability, quality service, and peace of mind over low pricing.

 ### **Business Objectives**
 - Generate qualified leads through professional web presence
 - Establish credibility and trust with affluent target market
 - Provide seamless customer experience for service inquiries
 - Support business growth through scalable content management
-- Optimize for local SEO to capture Jacksonville Beaches market
+- Optimize for local SEO to capture Jacksonville market

 ### **Success Metrics**
 - Lead conversion rate from website visits